HMS Philomel (1890): Fate

-The hulk of Philomel was sold to the Strongman Shipping Company, based in Coromandel.
+The hulk of Philomel was sold to Strongman Shipping Company, based in Coromandel.
 She was towed and deliberately ran aground in Coromandel harbour, near the wharf.
-After her fittings and parts were removed, she was towed out to sea and sunk near Cuvier Island on 6 August 1949.
+After her fittings and parts were removed, she was towed out to sea and sunk in 100 fathoms near Cuvier Island on 6 August 1949, when sunk she was just 22 days shy of 59 years afloat.
 Much of the teak timber and some fittings went into a newly built coaster named Coromel, an amalgamation of Coromandel and Philomel.
-Her crest is mounted to the gate of the Devonport Naval Base.
+Her crest is mounted to the gate of the Devonport Naval Base and her builders plate is on display in the William Sanders building which serves as the administrative Headquarters of the shore establishment.
+Additionally her mast has been used as a flag pole at HMNZS Tamaki and is now situated in front of the parade ground on the Jim Tichener Parade side of the base.